-Gov. Ralph Northam ordered all K-12 schools to close from March 16 to 27th “at a minimum.”
+Gov. Ralph Northam ordered all K-12 schools to close for the reast of the academic year.

 By the first week of March, the New York Times reported that 22 nations on three continents had closed schools to prevent the spread of coronavirus.
-President Donald Trump, in contrast, has downplayed the need to close businesses and schools, and has not fully committed to cancelling his own political rallies yet.
+President Donald Trump, in contrast, downplayed the need to close businesses and schools, and had not fully committed to cancelling his own political rallies in early March.

 Arlington County Public Schools: Closing March 16th through the end of planned spring break, April 14.
 More information here.